hao-hong/hao-hong.github.io/_pages/about.md

   - /about.html
 ---

-**Areas of Specialization**: Metaphysics (in contemporary analytic philosophy and classical Chinese philosophy)
+**Areas of Specialization**:

+Metaphysics (in contemporary analytic philosophy and classical Chinese philosophy)

-**Areas of Competence**: Philosophy of Language, Philosophy of Science, Philosophy of Religion, Ethics (esp. in classical Chinese philosophy)
+**Areas of Competence**:

+Philosophy of Language, Philosophy of Science, Philosophy of Religion, Ethics (esp. in classical Chinese philosophy)

+---
+I am an assistant professor of philosophy and CLAS-Honors preceptor of philosophy, jointly appointed by the philosophy department and the Honors college at the University of Maine.